 - Our hospital will contact you immediately after your pet’s surgery.
 This will usually be mid to late afternoon.
 Please refrain from calling the hospital.

 - Your pet will be spending the night in our hospital’s ER Service ICU ward.
-The ER Service is staffed nights, weekends and holidays with doctors and technicians.
+Our hospital is staffed 24/7 with doctors and technicians.

 - Your pet will be required to wear an E-collar for one week after surgery.